pmapcat/katadb/README.md

 ## How

+Will write first iterations in Clojure.
+When design becomes apparent, will rewrite in Go.

 I've played a bit with concepts from DDD book.

 I immensely enjoy log based approaches, so I wanted